Progress Flight Academy is dedicated to developing pilots with a professional attitude and a genuine operational capability at a reasonable cost.

 All the procedural and operational instrument training is conducted in multi-engine simulators and aeroplanes.
 This major development enables us to achieve a superlative standard for graduates entering general aviation, and will enhance the transition to First Officer training for airline candidates.
 Students have the opportunity to practise instrument approach procedures relevant to their own geographic area.

-In South Africa the location of a flight school is critical for effective instrument flight training.
-There are just six controlled airports in South Africa with precision approach Instrument Landing System (ILS) equipment, and three of them have very busy traffic schedules that preclude significant instrument flight training.
+The location of a flight school is critical for effective instrument flight training.
+In South Africa there are just six controlled airports with precision approach Instrument Landing System (ILS) equipment, and three of them have very busy traffic schedules that preclude significant instrument flight training.

-The coastal weather is often a disadvantage for visual training, so in January 2016 Progress Flight Academy will be opening a fair weather base just 120 km inland from Progress aerodrome.
-This will considerably improve the efficiency of basic training.
+The coastal weather is often a disadvantage for visual training, so we use a fair weather base inland from Port Elizabeth.
+This considerably improves the efficiency of basic training.

-Use of visual flight time is very efficient because of the absence of other traffic and the very close proximity of the General Flying Area which is only 7 km from the aerodrome.
-Instrument training is also very efficient as Port Elizabeth International Airport is just 20 km away.
+Use of visual flight time is very efficient because of the absence of other traffic and the very close proximity of the General Flying Area which is only 4 nm from the aerodrome.
+Instrument training is also very efficient as Port Elizabeth International Airport is just 12 nm away.

 We have our own CAA approved Aircraft Maintenance Organisation based on the aerodrome so we are able to efficiently maintain the fleet to an excellent standard and minimise down time.

-Students are accommodated in single study-bedrooms in one of the three ‘lodges’ on the aerodrome campus.
+Students are accommodated in single study-bedrooms in one of the ‘lodges’ on the aerodrome campus.
 Each ‘lodge’ has twelve study-bedrooms, ablutions, a small kitchenette and a lounge with DSTV.
-Wireless internet access is available free of charge in all lodges.
-Additional accommodation is available on site in the ‘Thatched House’.
+Wireless internet access is available free of charge in all lodges and throughout the campus.

 Courses include full board accommodation for the duration of the course in one continuous period.
 This includes three meals a day, tea or coffee at any time, laundry, and course related transport.

 The ‘mess’ is the focal point of the campus.
 Our on-site catering staff provides the meals in the dining room.
 There is a lounge with coffee bar and pool table overlooking the swimming pool.
-Facilities available to residential students include a library and clubhouse overlooking the runways.
+Facilities available to residential students include a clubhouse with gym equipment overlooking the runways..